 ©Jonathan Chancasana/Shutterstock.com

-Otters are often considered some of the cutest sea creatures and it’s hard to disagree with that especially when you have a look at them.
-However, the male of the species can be aggressive at times.
+Sea otters are often considered some of the cutest sea creatures, and it’s hard to disagree with that, especially when you look at them.
+However, the male sea otter can be aggressive at times.
 When it comes to mating, the male will hold onto the female otter and bite deeply on her nose and face, which can cause cuts and gouges.
-They will spin in the water until mating is complete and the male will release his grasp on the female, who may sustain fatal injuries or sadly even drown afterward.
+They will spin in the water until mating is complete, and the male will release his grasp on the female, who may sustain fatal injuries or, sadly, even drown afterward.

-In a highly unusual situation, some male sea otters in California’s Monterey Bay were observed by scientists to display violence toward and attempt to mate with another species: seals.
-The animals were seen to dominate juvenile seals in encounters that led to their deaths.
+In a highly unusual situation, scientists observed some male sea otters in California’s Monterey Bay display violence toward and attempt to mate with another species: seals.
+They saw the animals dominate juvenile seals in encounters that led to their deaths.
 While the reasoning behind this behavior is uncertain, scientists believe that it may be due to a decline in the area’s otter population, particularly of females, that results in males having fewer mating opportunities.

 10. Otters Are Endangered